What Happens if Your ETF Closes?

 What happens if my ETF closes?

-• Wait for the payout: If you retain your shares until the fund closes, you may receive a cash distribution after the remaining assets have been liquidated.
+• Wait for the payout: If you retain your shares until the fund closes, you will receive a cash distribution after the assets have been liquidated.
 The distribution per share will ordinarily be close to the net asset value per outstanding share at the time of the fund's closing, and because you're not trading your shares in the secondary market, you'll avoid the bid/ask spread.
 Most final distributions are made to investors within three to five business days of an ETF's delisting, though some have taken a week or longer.

-Regarding potential tax consequences, Doak said, "If you've owned the fund for less than a year and it closes at a higher share price than you paid, you could owe taxes on any short-term gains, which are taxed at ordinary income rates."
+ETF closures are treated like sales and may create unexpected tax consequences, if the ETF was held in a taxable account.
+If you've owned the fund for less than a year and it closes at a higher share price than you paid, you could owe taxes on any short-term gains, which are taxed at ordinary income rates.

 Discover more from Onward